rm511130/cpp-warmup-then-fast/README.md

  - I'll proceed asuming that `cppcms-buildpack` is visible and enabled when you execute `cf builpacks`

-   However, if that is not the case but you have access to the [cppcms buildpack](https://github.com/cloudfoundry-community/cppcms-buildpack), you can use:
+   If that is not the case, but you have access to the [cppcms buildpack](https://github.com/cloudfoundry-community/cppcms-buildpack), you can use:

    `$ cf push counter -b https://github.com/cloudfoundry-community/cppcms-buildpack`